 People in our generation are passive consumers of content.
 That means the content is presented to us every day by various social networks, news curators apps, etc. Whereas Sanskrit related content is not available in the ‘ready to serve’ format like quotes, posts or articles.
 It is mostly available in old phyiscal books or scanned digital files.

 That’s why we started ReSanskrit as an Instagram channel in late 2016.
 Our objective was to handpick relevant Subhashitas and Shlokas from various Sanskrit books, translate them in English and Hindi and finally decorate them using beautiful visual graphics that would catch audience’s attention.
 We are still active on Instagram and we would recommend you to follow us there for a regular dose of Sanskrit.

-We didn’t know this at the beginning, that the visual aspect of our posts has played a pivotal role in our growth journey.
+We didn’t know this at the beginning, that the visual aspect of our posts would play a very important and pivotal role in our growth journey.
 Rightly so, because there are so many blogs and channels on Sanskrit, but only Resanskrit has managed to become comparatively popular (current combined reach: 2 million+ per post).
 And this became possible because of our elegant and relevant designs which appeal to the young generation.

 But there is so much more to Sanskrit than just Subhashitas.
 Our Instagram channel, while a step in the right direction, was not enough.
 So, we decided to start our website where we can write detailed, well researched and relevant articles.
 We started our website in March 2018 and since then, we have written numerous articles which are liked and shared generously by our audience.
 You can check our top articles in the footer section.

 We believe for any initiative to survive and grow, it is very important for it to be self-sustainable.
 As a result, we started selling Sanskrit related merchandise like wall posters, wall frames, t-shirts, mugs, and mobile covers.
 We partnered with The Souled Store for some of the merchandise.

 You can support us by purchasing our merchandise –